<prefix>:<type>:<additional_info>

 There can be only one property defined as the id.

-Note that point events data sets don’t use an id, so you cannot use this prefix for point events data sets.
+Note that Point Data sets don’t use an id, so you cannot use this prefix for Point Data sets.

-The following prefixes can only be used for movement data sets.
+The following prefixes can in addition be used for movement data sets.

 x: